Allergic to cats? 12 symptoms and how to manage your allergy

 What triggers a cat allergy?

 It's often said that hair is the cause of a cat allergy and it's easy to see why people would think this is the case.
-Indeed, when cats shed their fur, they not only leave it on furniture, carpets and clothes, they also send it flying into the air.
+Indeed, when cats shed their fur, they not only leave it on furniture, carpets and clothes, but they also send it flying into the air.
 It's a reasonable assumption to believe you may be breathing in the hair and therefore falling ill.

-But that's not strictly true and the hair itself is not actually the problem.
-Instead, the issue lies with a protein called Fel d 1 that's produced in a cat's mouth and skin.
-When cats lick themselves, they spread this protein and help to send it into the air on pieces of dried skin.
-Since Fed d 1 is smaller and lighter than dust allergens, the molecules can stay airbourne for hours, making it possible to breathe them deep into your lungs which is why the protein can cause respiratory problems.
+Since the proteins are smaller and lighter than dust allergens, the molecules can stay airborne for hours, making it possible to breathe them deep into your lungs which is why the protein can cause respiratory problems.

 What's more, the protein is also very sticky.
 Once it gets into the air, it will land on furniture, clothes and your skin and it can also take a good few months before it ends up breaking down.
 This means coming into contact with a cat owner rather than the moggy itself can also be triggering.
 The protein is often found in public areas where there are no cats because owners can transfer it there.